First Conditional: sentences, exercises, tests and examples

-We use the First Conditional to talk about real situations in the future: if the condition happens, the result will follow.
+We use it to talk about a real situation in the future: if the condition happens, the result will follow.

 First Conditional Form